Protect Yourself From Email Fraud and Online Bank Scams

-One of the latest techniques used by identity thieves is a process referred to as "phishing."
-Phishing is a scheme that involves sending e-mail messages to a variety of individuals, luring them to fraudulent websites in an attempt to obtain the individual's sensitive.
-The emails are always unsolicited and may appear to be from a legitimate financial institution or company.
+“Phishing” is a popular technique used by identity thieves that involves sending email messages with links to fraudulent websites in an attempt to obtain an individual's personal or financial information.
+The emails are always unsolicited and may appear to come from a legitimate financial institution or company.

-- Nationwide Bank will never request your online banking username or password in an email.
+Nationwide Bank will never request your online banking username or password in an email.
 We strongly suggest that you do not provide this information with anyone, as this could provide full access to your accounts.
-If you feel that you have responded to an email or provided this information to another person, please contact Nationwide Bank immediately at 1-877-I Bank NW (1-877-422-6569).

-- Never disclose sensitive information in email messages.
+- Never disclose sensitive information in an email.
 This includes account numbers, credit card numbers, usernames, passwords, PINs, driver's license numbers and Social Security numbers.

 - Never open emails or attachments that come from an unrecognized source.
 Delete both the email and the attachment, as it may contain a virus or malicious program.
 We also encourage you to use and maintain the most updated anti-virus software.